Frequently asked questions

 Yes.

 Cellular agriculture technology has been used to make insulin for 40 years.
 It is also widely used to make rennet – which is used in most cheesemaking today.
-In 2013, the world’s first cultivated meat product, a cell-cultured burger, was produced in the Netherlands and in 2020, Singapore approved the commercial sale of cultivated meat.
-Israel and the United States are currently establishing regulatory frameworks.

 Is there a cellular agriculture industry in Australia?